TaiboAgustin/SneakersFever/README.md

 :zap: Sneakers Fever React Project :fire:
 =============

 :stuck_out_tongue_winking_eye: **Wassup!** My name is Agustin, im a FrontEnd developer and a very apassionated for the sneakers world, so I decided to to put the two worlds together and create this project called "*SneakersFever*".
 It simulates a Sneakers ecommerce, you can view the product, add to cart the quantity you like according to the stock avaliable, and you can see the details of each product... amazing, right?
-Well, this page is still in development fase but as I add things or remove others, I will update this description.
-So enjoy the development process with me. :muscle:
+Well, this page is fully completed, is already in deploy version and fully usable I hope you like this poject. :muscle:

 ###### page demo :point_down:
 ![Demo](public/gif/SneakersFeverDemo.gif)